frankframework/frank-manual/docs/source/advancedDevelopment/properties/initialization.rst

 #. ``ServerSpecifics_TOMCAT.properties``.
 #. ``DeploymentSpecifics.properties``.

 The Frank!Framework does not require these property files to be present.
-If some of these files do not exist, the Frank!Framework initializes the properties based on the other files.
+If some of these files do not exist, the Frank!Framework initializes the properties based on the other sources.

 You can use these property files to configure your properties differently for different deployment environments.
 As an example, suppose that your Frank calls a REST service hosted on https://someservice.io.
 If this service manages sensitive data, you do not want to access it during testing.
 You want clones of the REST service that work with fake data, so-called stubs.
 Within your company (DTAP stages local, development and test), you may want testdata that differs from the test data the customer has (DTAP stage acceptance).
 These two different stubs could be hosted on https://dev.someservice.io and https://acc.someservice.io.